 Of course, we’ve heard of the tooth fairy here in Chattanooga, even if the details are a little different from one family to the next.
 But did you know that the Tooth Fairy is only common in certain countries?
 Across the world, there are many different ways families celebrate a child losing a tooth!
 It is kind of like the different ways Christmas is celebrated around the world, the tooth fairy concept is different around the globe as well.
 Let’s take a look at some of the fun.

 In Ireland, the Tooth fairy is sometimes known as Anna Bogle.
 Anna Bogle is a mischievous young leprechaun girl who was playing in the forest one day and, to her dismay, knocks out a front tooth!
-She thinks she is ugly and tries everything she can think of to put it back, until she has an idea…to get a human child’s tooth to put in its place.
+She thinks she is ugly and tries everything she can think of to put it back until she has an idea…to get a human child’s tooth to put in its place.
 But leprechauns are not creatures who steal, so Anna leaves a piece of leprechaun gold behind for the child whose tooth she takes… Leprechauns leaving gold sounds like a great idea to us!
 How about you?

 They have a tooth fairy that actually originates from England folklore, called Zahnfee in German.
 They actually have a “Zahnfee” day, which is August 22nd and was put in place in 1980.
-The tooth fairy doesn’t keep the teeth normally in Germany but leaves it and gives money.
+The tooth fairy doesn’t keep the teeth normally in Germany but leaves them and gives money.
 Talk about having your cake and eating it too.

 El Ratoncito Perez And La Petite Souris